 Post 66 annual dues are $45.00.
 (Post 1000 annual dues are $47.00.)

 The American Legion, Post 66 San Luis Obispo, CA was chartered September 26, 1919, with 43 members.
 The first meeting was held on Thursday October 2, 1919 at the Old Mission San Luis Obispo Hall.
 The original 1919 charter of Post 66 is framed and hangs on the wall in our Legion clubhouse.
-The charter lists the names of our 43 charter members and the names are also listed in the sidebar below.
+The charter lists all 43 charter members, who's names are also listed in the sidebar to the right.

 We are over 500 members strong and growing.
 Post 66 is an integral part of the greater San Luis Obispo community and a proud advocate for veterans on the local, state, and national level.
 We have members locally from Santa Maria to Paso Robles, with about 50 out-of-state members who still value their connection with veterans in San Luis Obispo, Post 66.
 There are over 21,000 veterans in our county.

 The American Legion is the nation’s largest, most influential, effective and dependable veterans service organization.
 Since our very first meeting in Paris, France in 1919, The American Legion has a vision for a Strong America which includes four pillars of service: Veteran Affairs & Rehabilitation, National Security, Americanism, and Children & Youth.
 The American Legion is a powerful force in our nation.
 These four pillars of service shape our work and what we do for America.

 In contrast to other veterans’ organizations, the American Legion offers a number of local programs and activities to strengthen our grass roots commitment to the veterans, their families and the communities we serve.